 Drum roll Please!
 Mom's Meatloaf Recipe instructions

-- In a small bowl, mix together ¼ cup of the ketchup and 1 tablespoon Worcestershire sauce, mix together and set aside for later basting.
+• In a small bowl, mix together 1/4 cup of the ketchup and 1 tablespoon of Worcestershire sauce, mix together, and set aside for later basting.

-- Throw 1 pound of ground beef 80% Lean/20% Fat content into a big bowl.
-Break up into chunks and salt and pepper.
-Just give the salt shaker a couple of good shakes, and a little more with the pepper.
-If you like garlic shake in a bit of garlic powder, NOT garlic salt.
+• Throw 1 pound of ground beef with an 80% Lean/20% Fat content into a big bowl.
+Break up the beef into chunks and salt and pepper.
+Just give the salt shaker a couple of good shakes and a little more with the pepper.
+If you like garlic, shake in a bit of garlic powder, NOT garlic salt.

-- Shake in Worcestershire sauce until it just smells right, about 1 tablespoon.
+• Shake in the Worcestershire sauce until it just smells right, about 1 tablespoon.
 It’s a personal preference with the amount.
 If you really have no idea how much to use then give the bottle a couple of good shakes to start.

-- Line a baking sheet with parchment paper and plop the meatloaf onto the lined baking sheet and mold the meatloaf into a rectangle.
+• Line a baking sheet with parchment paper.
+Plop the meatloaf onto the lined baking sheet and mold it into a rectangle.
 You can also bake in a small loaf pan.

 You can also divide the uncooked meatloaf into smaller loaves and freeze them for later.

-Mom's Meatloaf will become your go-to comfort food dinner. if you enjoyed this meatloaf then you might like my small batch Sunday Roast Dinner recipe
+Mom’s Meatloaf will become your go-to comfort food dinner. if you enjoyed this meatloaf, then you might like my small batch Sunday Roast Dinner recipe, or this amazing baked beef stew for one.

 More Classic Comfort Foods